x1n13y84issmd42/bashttpd/README.md

 There is one!
 Bash Web Framework, or BWF, implements some standard operations expected from any modern web framework, making development of simple web apps in Bash script a breeze.

 ### Request Data
+Structured request data (i.e. forms or JSONs) is available via the `reqData "fieldName"` function.
+It is mostly Content-Type agnostic, but for JSON requests it allows looking deeply through JSON structure with the [jq filter syntax](https://stedolan.github.io/jq/manual/#Basicfilters).

 #### Headers
 Request headers are available to controller scripts under their names capitalized and dashes replaced by underscores.
 So a `Content-Type` header is accessible as a `$CONTENT_TYPE` variable.

 #### Supported Request Content Types
-At the moment BWF understands `application/x-www-form-urlencoded` and `multipart/form-data`.
+At the moment BWF understands `application/x-www-form-urlencoded` and `multipart/form-data` for forms, `application/json` for generic data.

-Support for `application/xml` & `application/json` is expected soon.

 | Function | Description | Example |
 | --- | --- | --- |